 Dear FPM Properties Resident:

-Once the request is submitted, be assured it is being facilitated.
-The vendor should be keeping you informed and if you feel they are not, again alert maintenance immediately so we can get the status information you need.
+- Once the request is submitted, be assured it is being facilitated.
+The vendor should be keeping you informed and if you feel they are not, again contact maintenance immediately so we can get the status information you need.

-While it sounds curious, technically lack of AC is not an emergency in Florida.
+- While it sounds curious, technically lack of AC is not an emergency in Florida.
 The classifications for emergencies are in your lease and on the website.
 Do not call the maintenance line unless it is one of the designated emergencies.
-Use of email@example.com is the best way to get your request facilitated as quickly as possible and provides you the opportunity to provide as much detail as possible regarding the symptoms-the more detail, the better.
+The maintenance after hours/emergency line is 904-497-4200 xt 2229 for bona fide emergencies.
+Use of email is the best way to get your request facilitated as quickly as possible and provides you the opportunity to provide as much detail as possible regarding the symptoms-the more detail, the better.
 This helps the vendor best prepare for the call.
 Here are some tips for what to include in the request:

 Disclosure: First Place Management Properties, LLC is "not" a real estate brokerage and does not lease or sell properties.

 All sales and leasing activities are conducted through FPM Properties, dba. & First Place Management, Inc. both are licensed Florida Real Estate Brokerages.

 FPM Properties is committed to ensuring that its website is accessible to people with disabilities.
 All the pages on our website will meet W3C WAI's Web Content Accessibility Guidelines 2.0, Level A conformance.
 Any issues should be reported to email@example.com.
 Website Accessibility Policy